hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

 Array(1...5).publisher.assign(to: \.value, on: ValuePrinter(0))

-// As expected, the console outputs:
+// And the console outputs:
 // 1
 // 2
 // 3